Disentangled Multimodal Representation Learning for Recommendation: Experiments

 \subsubsection{\textbf{Parameter Settings}}

 We implemented our model with Tensorflow~\footnote{https://www.tensorflow.org.} and carefully tuned the key parameters.
 The embedding size is fixed to 128 for all methods and the embedding parameters are initialized with the Xavier method~\cite{Xavier2010xavier}.
 We optimized our method with Adam~\cite{kingma2014adam} and used the default learning rate of 0.0001 and default mini-batch size of 1024.
 The $L_{2}$ regularization coefficient $\lambda_{\theta}$ and the distance correlation $\lambda_{d}$ are searched in the range of $\{1e^{-5},1e^{-4},\cdots,1e^{+1}\}$.
 We search the number of the factors being disentangled in $\{1,2,4,8\}$.
 Besides, model parameters are saved in every 10 epochs.
 The early stopping strategy~\cite{wang2019ngcf} is performed, $i.e.$, premature stopping if recall@20 does not increase for 50 successive epochs.
+In addition, our codes are released to facilitate the replication of our experiments~\footnote{https://github.com/liufancs/DMRL.}.